E2CF/E2CF/README.md

 ## How to use?
 ### Environment
-We implement E2CF in a Red Hat Enterprise Linux Server release 6.2 with an Intel 2.60GHz CPU and 64GB RAM, the size of a cache line in the server is 64 bytes, and OpenSSL library environment.
+We implement E2CF in a Red Hat Enterprise Linux Server release 6.2 with an Intel 2.60GHz CPU and 64GB RAM, the size of a cache line in the server is 64 bytes, and we configure OpenSSL library environment in the server.

 Install OpenSSL (Please refer to https://www.openssl.org to learn more).